 In fiscal 2007, the Company sold its Aero® transceiver, AeroFONETM single-chip phone and power amplifier product lines (the "Aero product lines") to NXP B.V. and NXP Semiconductors France SAS (collectively "NXP").
 In connection with the sale of the Aero product lines, the Company agreed to indemnify NXP with respect to liabilities for certain tax matters.
 There is no contractual limit on exposure with respect to such matters.
-As of April 3, 2010, the Company had no material liabilities recorded with respect to this indemnification obligation.
+As of October 2, 2010, the Company had no material liabilities recorded with respect to this indemnification obligation.

-10. Income Taxes
+11. Income Taxes

 Provision for income taxes includes both domestic and foreign income taxes at the applicable statutory rates adjusted for non-deductible expenses (including a portion of stock compensation), research and development tax credits and other permanent differences.
-Income tax expense was \$4.9 million and \$1.3 million for the three months ended April 3, 2010 and April 4, 2009, respectively, resulting in effective tax rates of 19.0% and 65.5%, respectively.
-The effective tax rate for the three months ended April 3, 2010 decreased from the prior period, primarily due to a reduced accrual of unrecognized tax benefits and related interest, partially offset by the non-renewal of the federal research and development tax credit.
+Income tax expense was \$1.2 million and \$4.6 million for the three months ended October 2, 2010 and October 3, 2009, respectively, resulting in effective tax rates of 6.4% and 17.0%, respectively.
+Income tax expense was \$15.8 million and \$9.8 million for the nine months ended October 2, 2010 and October 3, 2009, respectively, resulting in effective tax rates of 20.7% and 23.0%, respectively.
+The effective tax rate for the three months ended October 2, 2010 decreased from the prior period, primarily due to a reduction to the liability for unrecognized tax benefits as well as tax return adjustments made in the current period.
+The effective tax rate for the nine months ended October 2, 2010 decreased from the prior period, primarily due to an increase in the foreign tax rate benefit as well as tax return adjustments made in the current period, partially offset by the intercompany license of certain technology obtained in the acquisition of Silicon Clocks during the period ended July 3, 2010.

-At April 3, 2010, the Company had gross unrecognized tax benefits of \$12.1 million, \$11.9 million of which would affect the effective tax rate if recognized.
+At October 2, 2010, the Company had gross unrecognized tax benefits of \$10.6 million, all of which would affect the effective tax rate if recognized.
 The Company recognizes interest and penalties related to unrecognized tax benefits in the provision for income taxes.
+During the nine month period ended October 2, 2010, the Company had a gross decrease of \$2.8 million to its current year unrecognized tax benefits related to an uncertain tax position that was determined to be effectively settled in the three months ended October 2, 2010.

 The tax years 2004 through 2010 remain open to examination by the major taxing jurisdictions to which the Company is subject.
-The Company's 2005 through 2008 federal income tax returns are under examination by the U.S. Internal Revenue Service.
-Although the outcome of tax audits is always uncertain, the Company believes that the results of the examination will not materially affect its financial position or results of operations.
+During the third quarter of 2010, the examination of the Company's 2005 through 2008 federal income tax returns by the U.S. Internal Revenue Service was completed.
+The Company is not currently under audit in any major taxing jurisdiction.